Disneyland Genie Tips:

 Who can get a MaxPass for your party:

 We had 4 of us who had phones, all signed into my Disney account so we could each get MaxPasses as our wifi allowed.
 That means you don’t have to have it on just one phone, multiple members of your group can have it on different phones.

 When I went on my Disneyland girls trip — we all put our tickets on each other’s phone so we could all grab fast passes for each other.
 Really handy!

 Also, you can get a MaxPass for just one or two of you, leaving the other members of your party available to get another MaxPass.
 Just keep in mind that will each have your own time to get another MaxPass.
 Sometimes we were able to get separate max Passes in a very similar time frame, so that made the next MaxPass a lot easier to get together.

 Also, as a group I sometimes wouldn’t want to ride something, so I could pull a fast pass for Guardians for my husband — then give him my ticket to scan (since I didn’t want to ride either ride).

 I loved the system.
 It really helped us enjoy our trip more, spend less time waiting and more time enjoying the park.

 My friend Katie has a great post about doing Disneyland with Small Children << She shares how she used the MaxPass with them.

 When used strategically, you can really MAX out your day at Disney with the MaxPass system.
 In reality, you might be able to lessen your trip by a day because you have the maxpass.

-If you liked this post, be sure to get my Disneyland Day Planner that I shared above.
+If you liked this post, be sure to grab that Disneyland Day Planner that I shared above.
 If you have small ones I also have a “Scare Factor” list that goes through all the rides and what might trigger concern from your kids.
 AND, be sure to check out my other Disneyland posts below that: